ImplFerris/pico-pico/src/buzzer/play-songs/index.md

 In this section, we will play songs on a buzzer using the Raspberry Pi Pico.

-If you are not familiar with musical notes or sheet music, you can check the basic theory explained [here](./music-theory.md).
+If you are not familiar with musical notes or sheet music, you can check the [basic theory explained](./music-theory.md).
 This part is optional and only meant to give enough background to follow the example.

 For clarity, the code is split into Rust modules.
 You can also keep everything in a single file, as we have done so far, but splitting it makes the example easier to follow: